Testing composite null hypotheses with high-dimensional dependent data: a computationally scalable FDR-controlling procedure: Methodology

-Conditional on the hidden states, we model the probability density function of $p$-values by a mixture model.
-Specifically,
+Conditional on the hidden states, we assume a two-component mixture model for the $p$-values in each study:

-where $f_0$ is the probability density function of $p$-values when $\theta_{1j}=\theta_{2j}=0,$ and $f_1$ and $f_2$ are the probability density functions of $p$-values when $\theta_{1j} = 1$ and $\theta_{2j}=1,$ respectively.
-We assume that $f_0$ follows the standard uniform distribution and impose the following monotone likelihood ratio condition \citep{sun2007oracle, cao2013optimal}.
+where $f_0$ is the null density, and $f_1$ and $f_2$ are the non-null densities for study 1 and study 2, respectively.
+We assume $f_0$ is the standard uniform density on $[0, 1],$ and we impose the following monotone likelihood ratio condition \citep{sun2007oracle, cao2013optimal}: